bchemel/RnR-Rally-2012/source/faq/index.markdown

 **Q: What should I wear?**

 For the row, we strongly recommend a brightly colored t-shirt or athletic shirt and hat.
 No earth tones or greys - we really want to stand out in traffic!
+We will also be coming ashore on some pretty rough spots on our island stops, so water shoes are also recommended.

 For the ride, you may want to pack a change of clothes - dry shorts and a top to go with your socks and bike shoes - and of course your helmet.
 Nobody rides without a helmet.